A Bayesian Mixture Model Approach to Examining Neighborhood Social Determinants of Health Disparities in Endometrial Cancer Care in Massachusetts: Multivariate Bernoulli Mixture Model

-Given that they are smaller geographic units, some census tracts have missing information on some of the NSDoH variables (ranging from 14-24 census tracts with missing across all variables).
+Given that they are smaller geographic units, some census tracts have missing information on some of the NSDoH variables (ranging from 14 to 24 census tracts with missing data across all variables).
 This model can handle missing data by imputing these values using the parameter's posterior mean estimates.
 The $MC^{3}$ for posterior computation was run for 15,000 iterations, with thinning every 10 iterations (i.e., retaining every 10th sample) and the first 5000 iterations removed as part of posterior samples post-processing.
-For the MCMC chain heating parameter denoted as $h_m, m=2,..., M$, where $M$ is the total number of parallel chains, we used incremental heating where the heat of the $m$'th chain is $h_m = 1/[1 + \Delta T \times (m-1)]$, and we tuned the parameter $\Delta T$ such that swaps between chains were accepted 20\%- 60\% of time \cite{altekar_parallel_2004}.
-Through this process, we found that four (4) heated chains for the $MC^3$ algorithm produced good mixing, and for this type of data, smaller $\Delta T = 0.025$ works better.
+For the MCMC chain heating parameter denoted as $h_m, m=2,..., M$, where $M$ is the total number of parallel chains, we used incremental heating where the heat of the $m$'th chain is $h_m = 1/[1 + \Delta T \times (m-1)]$, and we tuned the parameter $\Delta T$ such that swaps between chains were accepted 20\%- 60\% of time \citep{altekar_parallel_2004}.
+Through this process, we found that four (4) heated chains for the $MC^3$ algorithm produced good mixing, and for this type of data, smaller $\Delta T = 0.01$ works better.
 Posterior mean estimates were calculated from the remaining 1000 iterations collected from the sampler's output.
-The generated MCMC samples were postprocessed using the Equivalence Classes Representatives (ECR) algorithm to overcome label-switching identifiability issues inherent in Bayesian mixture models\cite{stephens_dealing_2000}.
-The most probable number of clusters ($K_{map}$) given the data is inferred, and accordingly, the NSDoH profile assignment probabilities for each census tract are estimated after reordering with the ECR algorithm given $K_{map}$.
-Figure \ref{figA2} shows the distribution of the assignment probabilities for all NSDoH profiles given $K_{map}$ from the model.
+The generated MCMC samples were postprocessed using the Equivalence Classes Representatives (ECR) algorithm to overcome label-switching identifiability issues inherent in Bayesian mixture models\citep{stephens_dealing_2000}.
+The most probable number of clusters ($K_{map}$) given the data was inferred, and the NSDoH profile assignment probabilities for each census tract were subsequently estimated after reordering with the ECR algorithm given $K_{map}$.
+Table \ref{tabA1} presents the median and interquartile range (IQR) of the assignment probabilities for census tracts to their most probable profile, while Figure \ref{figA2} illustrates the distribution of assignment probabilities across all NSDoH profiles given $K_{map}$.
+Some cluster assignment probabilities were relatively low; however, they still represented the highest probabilities among all cluster options for each census tract given $K_{map}$.
+These lower probabilities suggest the presence of unobserved heterogeneity, potentially driven by unmeasured NSDoH variables that we did not include in our model.
+Final clusters were qualitatively described based on thematic domains to define the NSDoH profiles, as discussed in Section 3.1 of the manuscript.